 This study adds to our understanding of infectious disease modeling and deep learning.
 Our methods and findings can be applied to other infectious diseases and public health challenges, encouraging more research and innovation in this area.

+Post-pandemic researchers have identified a portion of the population that experiences long-term affects of the COVID-19 infestion (“long COVID”).
+The techniques we employ here were used at national scales to great affect during the pandemic and are now being harnessed to understand long COVID and other long-term impacts of disease (Sarmiento, 2023).
+Computing power is allowing more advanced algorithms and analysis of higher-dimension relationships across all diseases.

 Conclusion:

-This study highlights the development and training of FNN and RNN models with LSTM layers to predict the prevalence of COVID-19 variants.
+This study highlights the development and training of multiple neural networks such as FNN and RNN models with LSTM layers to predict the prevalence of COVID-19 variants through time.
 Through meticulous data preprocessing, model architecture design, and evaluation, these models provide valuable predictions that can inform public health strategies and policy making.
 The insights gained from these models allow for better preparation and resource allocation, ultimately enhancing public health outcomes and saving lives.
 Future research should continue to refine these models, addressing challenges such as class imbalance and incorporating additional features to improve accuracy and reliability.

 Citations